 By renting online, you also don’t have to worry about having your own gear damaged, lost or stolen, since you can purchase insurance to cover these kinds of unforeseen events.
 This is huge!
 Camera equipment is EXPENSIVE, so it’s really nice not to worry about losses or damage.

-I took the photo above with a lens I rented online for my safari trip.
+I took the photo above with that lens.
 Without a special zoom lens, I would have never gotten this amazing photo of a lioness!

 Check out online classes to brush up on your skills